lowkey42/lowkey42.github.com/_posts/2021-04-11-data_structure.md

 Working on the surface of a sphere brings with it a number of interesting problems{% note which is the reason most sane projects try to avoid it by using a flat surface for their worlds %}, because it's not the kind of euclidean space we are used to from school but an elliptic space.
 This doesn't really affect us at human scales but at the scale of continents we will need to take that into account when moving points on the surface and calculating distances and angles.
 Another problem with using a sphere for our world is that it limits our possible data structures, because a sphere can't be projected onto a flat surface without introducing distortions or other artifacts.
 Because of that simply projecting a bitmap texture onto the sphere is not really a practical solution.

 But based on the other projects I've looked at and my requirements, a triangle mesh is the obvious choice, anyway.
 Structured Grids like bitmaps/2D-Arrays often suffer from artifacts, either from discretization problems or other limitations, that are less obvious on unstructured grids.
-A triangle mesh is also a promising data structure, because it extremely flexible as far as the resolution is concerned which will be required to support the relatively large detailed worlds I'm looking for.
+A triangle mesh is also a promising data structure, because it's extremely flexible as far as the resolution is concerned, which will be required to support the relatively large detailed worlds I'm looking for.

 So the data structure of choice will be a triangle mesh, to represent a Delauny triangulation (as well as their dual-graph the voronoi diagram) with a variable resolution based on local detail requirements.